-Approximately 20 minutes before the nebulised dose is administered, you will receive 200-400 μ g (2-4 puffs) of inhaled salbutamol to prevent airway narrowing and wheeze, which may be associated with the gene therapy agent / placebo.
+Approximately 20 minutes before the nebulised dose is administered, your child will receive 200-400 [g (2-4 puffs) of inhaled salbutamol to prevent airway narrowing and wheeze, which may be associated with the gene therapy agent / placebo.
 The nebulised dose will then be given via a mouthpiece from a clinical nebuliser.
-You will be asked to wear a nose clip for the duration of the nebulisation (3 minutes on, 2 minutes off for 8 cycles) which usually takes around 40 minutes..
-The nebuliser will be administered whilst you are sitting in a cubicle to prevent contamination of the immediate environment.
-You will have contact throughout and will be able to communicate with your research nurse through a glass window.
-You will be asked to report any new symptoms.
-Although this environment is not spacious, we will do our best to make you as comfortable as possible.
-We can provide music or a DVD player should you wish.
-You will be able to leave the cubicle as required for a toilet break, although we will ask that you wear a mask over your mouth and nose during this time and for 30 minutes after dosing is complete.
+Your child will be asked to wear a nose clip for the duration of the nebulisation (3 minutes on, 2 minutes off for 8 cycles) which usually takes around 40 minutes.
+The nebuliser will be administered whilst your child is sitting in a cubicle to prevent contamination of the immediate environment.
+Your child will have contact throughout and will be able to communicate with a research nurse through a glass window.
+You will be able to wait nearby, but will not be able to be in the cubicle while your child is receiving his/her nebulised dose.
+Your child will be asked to report any new symptoms.
+Although this environment is not spacious, we will do our best to make your child as comfortable as possible.
+We can provide music or a DVD player should they wish.
+They will be able to leave the cubicle as required for a toilet break, although we will ask that they wear a mask over their mouth and nose during this time and for 30 minutes after dosing is complete.

-If you agree to take part in the nasal dosing subgroup (London site only), we will ask you to administer a nasal spray during the 'off' nebuliser period, with one spray being delivered to each nostril at the beginning and end of the first 6 two minute'off' periods which will deliver a dose of approximately 2 ml.
+If you agree for your child to take part in the nasal dosing subgroup (London site only), we will ask your child to administer a nasal spray during the 'off' nebuliser period, with one spray being delivered to each nostril at the beginning and end of the first 6 two minute'off' periods which will deliver a dose of approximately 2 ml.

-You will be observed for a minimum of 30 minutes after dosing before leaving the hospital.
-We will listen to your chest and perform pulse oximetry after the dosing and prior to you leaving the hospital. .
-If either you or we have concerns about your level of well-being after treatment, we may suggest that you stay in hospital overnight, although we are not expecting this to be the case.
-We will ask you to take a standard 1g dose of paracetamol immediately after dosing and you will be given another 1g dose of paracetamol to take at home approximately 6 hours after dosing.
+Your child will be observed for a minimum of 30 minutes after dosing before leaving the hospital.
+We will listen to your child's chest and perform pulse oximetry before they leave the hospital.
+If there are any concerns about your child's level of well-being after treatment, we may suggest that they stay in hospital overnight, although we are not expecting this to be the case.
+We will ask your child to take a standard dose of paracetamol immediately post-dosing and you will be given another dose of paracetamol for your child to take at home approximately 6 hours after dosing.
 This is to prevent any mild feverish symptoms that could possibly occur after dosing.